CtrlK

 Actionability

-The skill provides one concrete command (`./mvnw validate` or `mvn validate`) and clear procedural constraints (stop if validation fails), but all detailed examples, patterns, and actual implementation guidance are deferred to the reference file.
-There are no inline code examples showing good vs bad POM configurations, no executable snippets for dependency management or BOM usage.
+The skill provides concrete commands (`./mvnw validate`, `mvn validate`) and a clear workflow, but all actual guidance is deferred to the reference file.
+There are no inline code examples, no before/after POM snippets, and no concrete patterns to apply directly from the skill body.

 2 / 3